Slavetomints/slavetomints.github.io/markdown/guides/network-security/nmap/installation.md

 Compiled without:
 Available nsock engines: epoll poll select
 ```
 This check firstly if Nmap exists and then if it does it checks the version of Nmap installed.
 If nothing shows up, then you might need to install Nmap.
-For `Linux` systems you can install Nmap using your package manager
+For `Linux` systems you can install Nmap using your package manager, or by downloading the `RPM` package.
+For `Windows` systems you can download the setup exe file from https://nmap.org/download.html
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMzkyODQxMl19
+eyJoaXN0b3J5IjpbOTUxNjAwMjg4XX0=
 -->